 You can also cycle your way to the Hiyoriyama Coastline from Kinosaki Onsen.
 It will just take around 25 minutes for a one-way trip (^_-)-☆.

 - Late March to early April: Cherry Blossom Festival with nighttime light up

 - The 23rd and the 24th of April: Onsen Festival (温泉んまつり)

 - The 3rd to the 5th of May: Shōbuyu Festival (しょうぶ湯まつり)

 - You will be enjoying baths with Iris leaves in

-- The 4th of August in 2021: Kinosaki Onsen Furusato Festival (城崎温泉ふるさとまつり)
+- In the beginning of August: Kinosaki Onsen Furusato Festival (城崎温泉ふるさとまつり)

 - Fireworks at night with temporary stalls

 - Refer to the official website HERE for the exact date.

 - Mid or late August: Ōtanigawa Nōryō Tōrōnagashi (大谿川納涼灯篭流し)